ShubhamAggarwl/loan-default-prediction/readme.md

 ## **Key Findings**

-1. **Best Model**:
+1. **Top-Performing Models**:
-   - **Random Forest** achieved the highest overall performance with robust handling of class imbalance.
+   - The **Random Forest Classifier** emerged as the most effective model, achieving the highest overall performance across metrics such as accuracy, precision, recall, F1 score, and AUC-ROC.
-   - Balanced Random Forest improved recall for the minority class.
+   - **Balanced Random Forest** effectively addressed class imbalance, significantly improving recall for the minority class (loan defaults) while maintaining robust overall performance.

-2. **Impact of Sampling**:
+2. **Effect of Sampling Techniques**:
-   - Oversampling improved recall but reduced precision due to synthetic data.
-   - Undersampling provided a better balance between precision and recall.
+   - **Oversampling** (e.g., using SMOTE) increased recall by exposing the model to more instances of the minority class.
+However, it introduced synthetic data, leading to a slight decrease in precision.
+   - **Undersampling** balanced class distribution by reducing the majority class, resulting in a better trade-off between precision and recall while preserving data quality.
+A 60:40 undersampling ratio provided the best results.

-3. **Optimal Train-Test Split**:
+3. **Optimal Train-Test Split Ratio**:
-   - A 60:40 split minimized overfitting while retaining sufficient training data.
+   - A **60:40 split** was identified as the optimal ratio, striking a balance between retaining sufficient training data and minimizing overfitting.
+Lower train ratios (e.g., 55:45) further reduced overfitting but slightly compromised generalization on unseen data.

+4. **Model Explainability**:
+   - Feature importance analysis revealed critical predictors of loan defaults, such as `Credit_History`, `LoanAmount`, `ApplicantIncome`, and `Property_Area`.
+   - SHAP and LIME provided local and global interpretability, enhancing trust and accountability in the models.

+5. **Business Implications**:
+   - Models like Random Forest can transform the loan eligibility process by providing automated, data-driven predictions, minimizing default risk, and improving financial inclusion.
+   - Balanced sampling strategies and explainable AI frameworks ensure ethical, transparent, and fair decision-making.

 ## **Results Summary**